stomp/stomp-spec/src/stomp-specification-1.2.md

 * connection lingering

-* sequential processing of frames (FIXME)
+* scope and uniqueness of subscription and transaction identifiers

-* scope and uniqueness of subscription and transaction identifiers (FIXME)
+* sequential processing of frames (FIXME: not yet done...)

 ### Design Philosophy